chrede88/home-ops/docs/setup.md

         dhcp: true
 ```

-Talos can instruct Kubernetes to setup a VIP between the control-plane nodes, so I don't have to use an external loadbalancer.
+Talos can instruct Kubernetes to setup a VIP (virtual IP) between the control-plane nodes, so I don't have to use an external loadbalancer.
 ```yaml
 # vip.yaml
 machine: